mittwald/cli/README.md

                    in the context

 FLAGS
   -q, --quiet                 suppress process output and only display a machine-readable summary.
+      --project-name=<value>  DDEV project name

+DEVELOPMENT FLAGS
-      --override-mittwald-plugin=<value>  [default: mittwald/ddev] override the mittwald plugin --project-name=<value>              DDEV project name
+  --override-mittwald-plugin=<value>  [default: mittwald/ddev] override the mittwald plugin

 DESCRIPTION
-  Initialize a new ddev project in the current directory
+  Initialize a new ddev project in the current directory.

-  This command initializes a new ddev configuration in the current directory.
+  This command initializes a new ddev configuration for an existing app installation in the current directory.

+  More precisely, this command will do the following:

+  1. Create a new ddev configuration file in the .ddev directory, appropriate for the reference app installation
+  2. Initialize a new ddev project with the given configuration
+  3. Install the official mittwald DDEV addon
+  4. Add SSH credentials to the DDEV project

+  This command can be run repeatedly to update the DDEV configuration of the project.

+  Please note that this command requires DDEV to be installed on your system.

 FLAG DESCRIPTIONS
   -q, --quiet  suppress process output and only display a machine-readable summary.